Project

 I will be modifying my cryo collection strategy to avoid carbon edges in future but it's going to make CTF determination and real-time data quality assessments more difficult.

-RE: Image/sample motion during first exposure - Added by Anchi Cheng almost 9 years ago
+RE: Image/sample motion during first exposure - Added by Anchi Cheng over 9 years ago

 This appears to get into the area of beam induced movement and/or charging.
 Your observation is interesting because I often hear people say that a bit of carbon in the beam (not necessary in the camera image) is one way to minimize charging.
 As long as you intend to take multiple exposures in a hole, it is most likely that some carbon would be in the beam.